bandprotocol/bandchain-docs-archived/docs/client-library/bandchain.js/wallet.md

 ## `PublicKey`

-Class for wraping verify Key`, which is a byte array of public key, used for signature verification, and generate bech32-encoded address.
+Class for wraping verify Key, which is a byte array of public key, used for signature verification, and generate bech32-encoded address.

 ### `fromAccBech32(bech)`